nanthagabriel/learning-projects/README.md

 📈 My Project Milestones

-- [ ] Solve 100+ LeetCode problems across difficulty levels.
+- [ ] Complete at least 100 LeetCode problems across varying difficulty levels
 - [ ] Finish building 10 personal projects in Python.
 - [ ] Build at least 2 machine learning models by the end of the year.
 - [ ] Prepare my portfolio and start job applications in data science.